Geospatial information for sustainable food systems

 FAO's work on Geospatial

-Agriculture, globally provides direct livelihoods for 2.5 billion people and feeds the entire planet.
+Agriculture globally provides direct livelihoods for 2.5 billion people and feeds the entire planet.
 It must, by 2050, produce 49 percent more food than in 2012 as populations grow and diets change.
 Yet climate change, biodiversity loss, land degradation, water scarcity, pollution and many other challenges are hampering these efforts to feed the planet.

-FAO has more than 30 years of experience in the development and use of geospatial data, methods and tools, which are applied to national, regional and global sustainable development planning and implementation.
-FAO helps countries implement appropriate geospatial solutions, that can assist their efforts to create sustainable food systems.
+FAO has more than 30 years of experience in the development and use of geospatial data, methods and tools, which are applied to local, national, regional and global sustainable development planning and implementation.
+FAO helps countries implement appropriate geospatial solutions, assisting their efforts to create sustainable food systems.
 This work is organized and delivered to developing countries through projects and programs carried out both at HQ and regional, sub-regional, and national offices to ensure that best practices and standards are adopted and implemented.

 Projects